 When hunting in winter, keep in mind that the deer most likely are still there; they’re just not roaming around your treestand like they were during the rut.
 Find the food to find the deer, and then bundle up, slip in and kill one.
 The late season will be even cooler if you do.

-Bundle Up Nothing’s colder than a windy winter deer stand when you aren’t seeing many deer.
+Nothing’s colder than a windy winter deer stand when you aren’t seeing many deer.
 Go with layers, and go bulky to trap warm air next to your body while blocking cold air from entering.
 I wear a thin poly base layer to keep my wool shirt from itching, a down vest or an electronically heated vest like that from Milwaukee, and a wool parka.
 If it’s wet outside I’ll throw a Gore-Tex shell over it all.
 For my bottom half, I like a heavy base layer under Gore-Tex insulated bibs.
 I prefer boots that are two sizes too big so I can wear a thin liner sock and a heavy wool sock while still allowing room for battery-powered heated insoles, like those from Heat Factory.
 They’re expensive, but wonderful.
 Finally, I like a wool hat, a hood to keep the wind off my neck and copious handwarmers to give me hope when all else is bleak.